 Below we list a few of Chicago's best music venues to check out.

-Join the rest of the foot-tapping crowd in Millennium Park on September 1 to enjoy Chicago’s annual free Jazz Festival (starts August 23).
+Join the rest of the foot-tapping crowd in Millennium Park throughout September to enjoy Chicago’s annual free Jazz Festival (starts August 19th).

 There will be many local artists and some guests as well.
 Either get there early to snag an up-close seat or bring a blanket and a picnic lunch to enjoy in the lawn space.